What is anesthesia?

 What is general anesthesia?

 General anesthesia affects the entire body.
 It is used when it is important for a patient to be unconscious.
 Many major, life-saving procedures like open-heart surgery, brain surgery or organ transplantation would be impossible without general anesthesia.

-Anesthetics delivered intravenously act quickly and disappear rapidly from the bloodstream, so patients can go home sooner after surgery.
+General anesthetics are either delivered intravenously or breathed in as a gas.
+Intravenous anesthetics act quickly and disappear rapidly from the bloodstream, so patients can go home sooner after surgery.
 Inhaled anesthetics may take longer to wear off.

 Although general anesthetics are usually considered quite safe for most patients, they can pose risks, particularly for elderly patients, those with certain genetic variations, and those with some chronic, systemic diseases, such as diabetes.
 In addition, some patients, especially the elderly and children, may have lingering effects for several days after general anesthesia.
 Fortunately, serious side effects—such as dangerously low blood pressure—are much less common than they once were.

 Dental injections deliver local anesthetics that numb part of the mouth.

 Doctors use local and regional anesthetics to block pain in a part of the body.
 Local anesthetics affect a small part of the body, such as a single tooth.
 Regional anesthetics affect larger areas, such as everything below the waist.